 Soon tractors towed her homework load.
 Still Helen found no luck.
-Next forklifts hauled her homework home, And then a pick-up truck.
+Now forklifts hauled her homework home, And next a pick-up truck.

-But still the work load grew and grew, And the truck bed overran.
-So sixth grade saw her driving home, In a U-Haul moving van.
+But still the work load grew and grew, And the truck overran.
+Sixth grade saw Helen driving home, In a U-Haul moving van.

 Helen's homework load reached its height, When school closed in the fall.
-For teachers assigned so much work, No kid could move at all.
+For teachers assigned so much work, Kids couldn't move at all.

-School Bored
+School Boards

-Our classroom has a black board.

-The first grade has a white board.
-The fifth grade has a Smart board.
-The hallway has a bulletin board.

-The playground has a backboard.
+Our classroom has a green chalkboard.
+The next classroom has a white board.
+The hall has a bulletin board.
+And the playground has a backboard.

 The art room has colored cardboard.
-The lunchroom has a chess board.
-My laptop has a circuit board.

-Teachers must face a school board.
-The principal holds a clipboard.
-Today in class I went overboard, That's why I'm in detention very bored.
+And the lunchroom has a chess board.
+Sometimes I might go overboard.
+So now I'm in detention very bored.